CY-Zhang/Multislice/Readme.txt

 Multislice package updated 11/3/16, cz

+Updates in 3/17/17 version:
+- new function 'autocbed' to simulate bunch of cbed pattern added
+- one cbed would be simulated for each probe position and thickness (total nxout*nyout*nThick)
+- PACBED pattern and STEM image would be simulated too

 Updates in 11/3/16 version:
 -minor bug fixed for using three or more collection angle ranges -use inner collection anlge to determine the mrad/px ratio on detector sensitivity map